Brainchip-Inc/akida_dw_edma/akida-dw-edma/readme.txt

-This directory (akida-dw-edma) contains a copy/paste of kernel v5.16 sources drivers/dma/dw-edma/ files.
+This directory (akida-dw-edma) contains a copy/paste of kernel v6.4 sources drivers/dma/dw-edma/ files with few fixes send mainline.

 This files are used to embed the dw-edma engine in the akida driver and so avoid the usage of the kernel dw-edma module.